RB-FIDES/training-courses/FILES_DESCRIBER.md

 # This `.md` file contain the description of the files in the repository

-## It would be useful for people how have some knowledge of swirl and R (the English base level is requiered)
+## It would be useful for people who have some knowledge of swirl and R (the English base level is requiered)

 ### .R files (in main directory)